cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 ## 2.3.
 Update Triples Route
 The Update Triples Route allows updating of the knowledge graph based on whether the latest timeseries value of a data IRI is equivalent to a user provided value.
 These parameters are required:
-- `updateTriplesClientProperties` the environment variable in the docker container that points to where the client.properties file is located at, refer to [updateTriplesClient.properties](#231-updatetriplesclientproperties) for more information.
+- `clientProperties` the environment variable in the docker container that points to where the client.properties file is located at, refer to [updateTriplesClient.properties](#231-updatetriplesclientproperties) for more information.
 - `dataIRI` the data IRI to retrieve the latest timeseries value
 - `triggerValue` the value to check against the data IRI latest timeseries value
 - `DELETE` the set of triples to delete from the knowledge graph, this is optional.
 Refer to [Execution](#232-execution) for more information.